maevelehi/1800_202530_BBY09/README.md

 - **Maeve** - Frontend design and backend refinement.

-- **Arjun and Maeve and Eric** participated in cross-end discussions and code reviews.

 ## Acknowledgments

 - Flashcard content and sample data are for demonstration purposes only.